I am deeply honored to serve as a guest writer for CBN. This article is also featured on the CBN Daily Devotion blog.

 When Hagar was treated as chattel, she reacted with contempt.
 When Sarah was treated with contempt, she responded by bullying.
-When Hagar was bullied, she ran away.
+And when Hagar was bullied, she ran away.
 Just as in the Garden of Eden, all the enemy needs is one person to take the first bite to set in motion a tragic chain reaction.

+How about you?
+Are there any areas in your life where you struggle for control?
 How can your perception of being able to take care of your problems yourself lessen your awareness of your dependence on God?